Compliance and risk professionals who responded to the latest survey released by Kroll and the Ethisphere Institute said their top three risks are:

 A sampling of some recent FCPA violators runs the gamut from oil to chocolate, including:

-- Halliburton – the oil company agreed to pay $29.2 million to settle charges it violated FCPA rules and internal controls to win lucrative contracts for oilfield services in Angola.
+- An oil company agreed to pay $29.2 million to settle charges it violated FCPA rules and internal controls to win lucrative contracts for oilfield services in Angola.
 A former vice president also agreed to pay a $75,000 personal penalty for falsifying books and records.

-- Biomet – the medical device manufacturer agreed to pay more than $30 million to resolve allegations by the Securities and Exchange Commission (SEC) and Department of Justice (DOJ) that Biomet paid bribes to state-employed health care providers in Argentina, Brazil and China in order to win business.
+- A medical device manufacturer agreed to pay more than $30 million to resolve allegations by the Securities and Exchange Commission (SEC) and Department of Justice (DOJ) that Biomet paid bribes to state-employed health care providers in Argentina, Brazil and China in order to win business.

-- Cadbury Limited/Mondelez International – the global snacking company agreed to pay a $13 million penalty for FCPA violations occurring after Mondelez (then Kraft Foods Inc.) acquired Cadbury and its subsidiaries, including one in India that made illicit payments to obtain government licenses and approvals for a chocolate factory.
+- A global snacking company agreed to pay a $13 million penalty for FCPA violations, including making illicit payments to obtain government licenses and approvals for a chocolate factory.

 Examples of ‘anything of value’